Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Lakshmi Narasimha Statue – The Fierce Protector

-From here, navigate through Hampi’s rugged terrain to one of its most awe-inspiring landmarks—the Lakshmi Narasimha Statue.
-Standing 6.7 meters tall, this is the largest statue in Hampi and an embodiment of power and divine wrath.
+A short walk from the Monolithic Nandi, through Hampi’s rugged pathways, brings you to one of its most awe-inspiring landmarks—the Lakshmi Narasimha Statue.
+Towering at 6.7 meters, this is the largest statue in Hampi and a striking embodiment of power, protection, and divine wrath.

-Carved in Vijayanagara style, Lord Narasimha, the half-lion, half-man avatar of Lord Vishnu, sits in a cross-legged yoga posture with a belt supporting his knees.
-Above him, Sheshnag, the divine serpent, spreads its hood protectively.
+Carved in the distinct Vijayanagara style, the half-lion, half-man form of Lord Narasimha sits in a cross-legged yoga posture, his knees bound by a stone belt.
+Above him, the many-hooded Sheshnag, the divine serpent, spreads its coils protectively over the deity’s head.

 With Lakshmi Narasimha—family moments beside divine strength in stone.